 Named after–you guessed it!–Holland, this adorable Midwestern gem replicates its namesake by keeping the tulip tradition alive each spring with its Tulip Festival.
 The festival happens every May and has been around since 1929 when the town was mostly comprised of Dutch immigrants.

 The town has a 250 year-old Dutch windmill that is a must-see if you visit.
 Being only 30-minutes away from Grand Rapids, you can make Holland a stop on your spring road trip, or make it your primary destination.
+If you have more motivation and strength, you can go with your own company on a 6-7-hour guided tour through the most interesting and historical highlights of Holland.
 Either way, Holland, MI is sure to charm you.

 26. Hill Country, Texas

 While not exactly a singular location, hill country in Texas is more of a strip than a destination.
 Between Houston and San Antonio along the highways at the big state parks, Blue Bonnets are in bloom everywhere during March and April.

 The beauty of the Texan countryside is even more apparent during this time of year, making it a great place to embark on a tour of its popular wineries, or even just a weekend scenic drive.